damiramirez/aws-dev-associate/README.md

 **Default VPC:** If anything needs to communicate with a VPC and assuming that is allowed, it needs to communicate to that VPC CIDR, and outgoing connections will initially originate from somewhere in that VPC CIDR. `CIDR: 172.31.0.0/16`.

 Each subnet inside of VPC is located in one AZ.
 Each subnet use part of the VPCs range of IP address, its CIDR range. /20 Subnet in each AZ in the region.
 It came with a Internet Gateway, a default VPC security group and network ACL or NACL.
 Subnets assign a public IPv4 address.

+### EC2

+It allows you to provision virtual machines known as instances with resources you select and an operating system of your choosing.

+Is a IaaS service, provides access to VMs known as EC2 instance.
+Private service, run in the Private AWS Zone.
+The instance is configured to lunch into a single VPC Subnet.
+You can configure the public access, VPC must to be public too.

+- AZ Resilient - Instance fails if AZ fails
+- Different instance sizes and capabilities
+- AWS handle the virtualization, physical hardware, networking, storage and facilities.
+- On-Demand Billing - Per Second
+- Local on-host storage or Elastic Block Store (EBS)

+There are a few states that an instance can be in:
+- Running - Pay for the 4 things
+- Stopped - Only pay for storage
+- Terminated - Not pay

+**AMI:** is an image of an EC2 instance, can be used to create an EC2 instance or an AMI can be created from a EC2 instance.
+It contains attached permissions, boot volume of the instance and block device mapping (links the volume).

+You can connect to the EC2 with SSH Key Pair or Remote Desktop.
+If you use Key Pair, you need to download the Private Key and use it to connect via ssh `ssh -i "PrivateKey.pem user@dnsinstance`